jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 ---------
 *≈ 20 min*

-Riaan reports: On Mother City state...
+~~Riaan~~ Robin reports: On Mother City state...

+Riaan: Robin's friend down there that I handed over to should have more information on how things are going.

 Reporter and Backup: